wuihee/notes/machine-learning/advanced-learning-algorithms/neural-networks.md

 - For example, the neuron representing 'affordability' might place emphasis on the 'price' and 'production cost' input features and less emphasis on the other features.
 - In general, determining the number of neurons and layers is part of model architecture.

-### Todo: Visualization

-### Terminology ***
+### Terminology

-- Neuron
+- **Neuron** - A single unit which accepts a vector input and runs it through an activation function.
+- **Activation** - The function which a neuron computes on an input.
-- Feature Vector - The input vector, where each value in the vector corresponds to the value of its respective feature.
+- **Feature Vector** - The input vector, where each value in the vector corresponds to the value of its respective feature.
-- Layer (Input, Hidden, Output)
-- Activation
-- Forward Propagation
+- **Layer (Input, Hidden, Output)** - A group of neurons consist of a layer in the neural network which outputs a vector.
+- **Forward Propagation** - The process of forwarding the output vectors of each layer to the next.

 ### Machine vs Deep Learning